Vizzuality/marxan-cloud/docs/README_tnc-deployment-workflow.md

 respective AKS clusters, and not as development branches where changes are carried on without first landing them in the `develop` branch.

-Or even more succintly: `develop` should always be the source of truth.
+Or even more succintly: `main` should always be the source of truth.

-Given these assumptions, once changes in a downstream repositories have been merged into the downstream `develop` branch, the reference deployment flow should be:
+Given these assumptions, once changes in a downstream repositories have been merged into the downstream `main` branch, the reference deployment flow should be:

 1. Sync changes and deploy to TNC's staging cluster

-  - Downstream, merge the upstream `tnc/develop` branch into the downstream `develop` branch (this will make sure any changes applied on TNC's side are incorporated downstream).
+  - Downstream, merge the upstream `tnc/main` branch into the downstream `main` branch (this will make sure any changes applied on TNC's side are incorporated downstream).
-  - Downstream, push the resulting, merged `develop` branch to TNC's repository.
+  - Downstream, push the resulting, merged `main` branch to TNC's repository.
-  - Downstream, merge `develop` into a downstream branch that is used to sync with TNC's `staging` (for example, `tnc-staging`): this is so that downstream forks can keep a local branch that tracks upstream's `staging`, for extra checks, reference and so on.
+  - Downstream, merge `main` into a downstream branch that is used to sync with TNC's `staging` (for example, `tnc-staging`): this is so that downstream forks can keep a local branch that tracks upstream's `staging`, for extra checks, reference and so on.